VorTECHsa/python-sdk/CONTRIBUTING.md

 Tips:
 - If you're adding a new endpoint, adapt and use `./docs/generate_stubs.sh` to generate sample json data used for tests.

+### Contributing Jupyter Notebooks

+Please include the version of the SDK used to generate the Jupyter Notebook at the start of the notebook.
+This helps others to reproduce your results in the future.

 ## Style guide